shira421/seekcamera-glass-detection/README.md

 ## Acknowledgments

-- Seek Thermal for the camera SDK
+- Seek Thermal for the camera SDK and hardware
-- SDL2 development team
+- SDL2 development team for the multimedia library
+- Prox SG for resources and platforms